C.J. Burton and J.G. MacDonald

 “It is illustrated with black and white maps of the field areas and some beautifully detailed hand-drawn field sketches, and colour plates at the back of the book which show photographs of some spectacular exposures and landscapes.
 I have never visited Madeira, but some of these images certainly make me want to go there.”

 K.M.
 Goodenough, Mineralogical Magazine

 The Geological Society of Glasgow is proud to have published this book, which is an indispensable guide for anyone visiting Madeira and wishing to explore the geology of the island.
-It can be purchased at the society’s bookshop, or by emailing the society at: firstname.lastname@example.org.
+It can be purchased by emailing the society at: firstname.lastname@example.org.